kushaangupta/TemporalContextCells/README.txt

 ML_fit_params_v2.m: Uses maximum likelihood approach to determine
 	if a cell has a temporal response profile.
 Used before adding in Even/Odd.
+	Runs in Matlab/2016a.

 ML_fit_params_v2_EO: Similar to ML_fit_params_v2.m, but set up to determine
 	if cells are significantly fit for both even and odd trials.
+Runs in Matlab/2016a

 ML_fit_params_v4.m: Similar to ML_fit_params_v2.m, but used to fit the ideal
 	time cells.
+Runs in Matlab/2016a

 ML_fit_params_v5.m: Similar to ML_fit_params_v2.m, but used to fit the ideal
 	temporal context cells.
+Runs in Matlab/2016a

 process_ideal.m: Used to process the results of ML_fit_params_v4.m and
 	ML_fit_params_v5.m for the ideal cells.